How to draw insights from your medical data labels

 - Work with teams of off-shore labelers that offer a ‘hybrid team’ consisting of one medical expert supported by a team of non-medical staff

-As cited in our white paper [link to landing page], these traditional models fail to deliver highly accurate results.
+As cited in our white paper, these traditional models fail to deliver highly accurate results.
 What’s more, the reasoning behind the labeling results is somewhat of a ‘black box’ because no information about labels like confidence and case difficulty is provided, which makes QCing data labels extremely difficult.

 In contrast, labels produced through Centaur Labs’ collective intelligence approach can not only provide high accuracy, but also provide deep insights into the labels produced.
 The additional signal produced by collecting and aggregating multiple opinions from experts opens the door to several beneficial use cases.